 Truth be told, autumn is my favorite time of year for working outdoors.
 For a few reasons, I find the weather conditions perfect for maximum productivity.

 Need examples?
-Here are four reasons why autumn in the north is a great time of year for getting things done:
+Here are four reasons why autumn is a great time of year for northern farmers to get things done:

 1. Temperatures Are Cooler